Jacksonville-based cargo ship with 33 people, including 28 Americans, lost contact Thursday

 Ties to Jacksonville

-in Portland, Maine, reports that at least four of the missing Americans, including El Faro's captain, are from Maine, and that two of them not only graduated from the same high school, but from the same college; Maine Maritime Academy.
+CNN affiliate WGME-TV in Portland, Maine, said that at least four of the missing Americans, including El Faro’s captain, are from Maine, and that two of them graduated from the same high school and college, Maine Maritime Academy.

-CNN reached out to Maine Maritime Academy Sunday night but did not immediately hear back.
+CNN reached out to the college Sunday night but did not immediately hear back.

-The El Faro set out Tuesday on what ordinarily should have been a routine voyage from Jacksonville, Florida, to Puerto Rico.
+El Faro set out Tuesday on what should have been a routine voyage from Jacksonville to Puerto Rico.

-But then Hurricane Joaquin barreled into the area, growing in strength as it came.
+But Joaquin soon barreled into the area, growing in strength.

-that they questioned why the ship sailed into what was then a tropical storm, Greene told the station that the boat's captain felt the conditions were favorable and "was very confident the ship was doing well, the crew was quite up to date."
+Family members told WFOX they questioned why the ship sailed into what was then a tropical storm, but Greene, the TOTE president, told the station that the boat’s captain felt the conditions were favorable and “was very confident the ship was doing well, the crew was quite up to date.”